aRivieraDream/RandoWebApp/README.md

 ##Setup
 This was built in a virtualenv
 There were a bunch of dependencies setup following the instruction of the [tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-However, for better or worse this repo should be self-contained and have all the dependencies.
+However, for better or worse this repo should be self-contained and have all the dependencies. *this will be modified once structure is built*

 ##Running the app
 - Navigate to the top directory.